yuliadm/mixComp/paper.md

 ```
 ![Scaled Hankel determinants for a poisson mixture](figures/p_art_1.png)

-The reader is referred to consult the package documentation for more examples.
+The reader is referred to consult the package documentation for more technical details and examples.

 # References